Liquid vs Granular Fertilizer [Pros and Cons] With Science

 General fertilizers | 8 | 8 | 8 |

-You’ll find many resources online regarding recommended NPK ratios for lawn or yard grass, rooting purposes, and for specific plants such as tomatoes and other garden vegetables.
+You’ll find many resources online regarding recommended NPK ratios for lawn or yard grass, rooting purposes, and specific plants such as tomatoes and other garden vegetables.

-Which is better: foliar spray or soil fertigation?
 You can use liquid fertilizers either way.
 Here’s a summary of what you need to know.

 Usage | Pros | Cons |

-Foliar spray | Application: Can be sprayed on leaves Supplementation: Can supplement soil-applied nutrients Timing: Can correct mid-season deficiencies | Limitation: Rain, wind, heat, or pests limit effectiveness.
+Foliar spray | Application: Fertilizers are irrigated for ground absorption (via roots) Supplementation: Can supplement foliar-applied nutrients | Limitation: Rain, wind, heat, or pests limit effectiveness.
 Short availability: There is short-lived nutrient availability |

 Soil fertigation | Application: Fertilizers is irrigated for ground absorption (via roots) Supplementation: Can supplement foliar-applied nutrients | Escape: Nutrients can be carried away by water out of reach of plant roots. |